Lat Pulldowns

 Summary

 There are a bunch of great exercises for your lats, teres major, and other back muscles.
 But if you're talking about pulldowns, the lat pulldown in front of your head has to be #1 on your list.
-Working your back muscles will also keep our postures strong.
-But our muscles crave variety so change up the pulldown exercises every once in a while.
+Working your back muscles will also keep your posture strong.
+But sometimes your muscles crave variety so change up the pulldown exercises every once in a while.
 Also, don't pull the bar behind your neck unless you are flexible enough to avoid injury.

 Speaking of posture, we've created a video to improve your posture and eliminate rounded shoulders.
 Click the image below to watch the video.
 Happy health and happy training!